RJ722/journal/entries/update-march-2018.md

 - I've been trying to switch to vim, but it gets painful when I try to get any real work done, I am awfully slow.

+[EDIT]:
+- And, I've started using KeePassXC for managing my passwords.

 Other plans: